Strasserism: Worldview and theory

-He argued that the modern industrial worker, alienated and propertyless, represented a source of instability and Marxist influence.
-His solution was to transform the proletariat into a new class of property-holding small producers, thereby restoring their connection to the nation, a sacred bond with the soil, and eliminating the basis for class conflict.
-Strasser's hostility towards industrial society was absolute; he called for the "disintegration of titanic enterprises" and an end to the "tyranny of technique," viewing the modern factory with its "murderous monotony" as an "unmitigated curse."
-In Strasser's ideal Germany, the "nerve-destroying giant towns" would be abandoned, and even the capital of the Reich would be relocated from Berlin to a smaller, historical town like Goslar or Ratisbon, symbolizing a definitive break with the industrial, centralized state.
+He argued that the alienated and propertyless industrial worker in the modern time represented a source of instability and Marxist influence.
+His solution was to transform the proletariat into a new class of property-holding small producers, which would restore their connection to the nation and eliminate the basis for class conflict.
+Strasser also called for the "disintegration of titanic enterprises" and an end to the "tyranny of technique," viewing the modern factory with its "murderous monotony" as an "unmitigated curse."
+In Strasser's ideal Germany, the "nerve-destroying giant towns" would be abandoned, and the capital of the Reich would be moved from Berlin to a smaller town like Goslar or Ratisbon, which symbolized a definitive break with the industrial, centralized state of the past.

-For Strasser, true possession was not a matter of legal ownership, but of spiritual connection.
-The cornerstone of this imagined pre-industrial society was a new system of land tenure explicitly modeled on medieval feudalism.
-This required the complete overthrow of the existing land ownership structure, particularly that of the traditional Prussian aristocracy, to be replace with his own system.
-The expropriated land was to be reassigned by the nation to individual farmers as non-transferable but inheritable fiefs (Erblehen).
-Strasser obsessively distinguished this from private property by defining it as Besitz (possession or usufruct) rather than Eigentum (absolute ownership), meaning the holder could use and profit from the land but could not sell, damage, or neglect it.
-Consequently, the individual farmer or industrial manager was not an owner in the liberal sense, but a Lehensträger—a fief-holder of the nation, whose right to possession was conditional upon fulfilling their duty to the national community.
-This form of possession was tied to productive use, family responsibility, and community welfare.
-This system, grounded in the overthrow of the old aristocracy to establish a new, nationalized feudalism, was, in his view, essential to restoring rural autonomy, ensuring national food security as a core component of his goal of autarky, and the only way to restore a moral counterpoint to the fragmentation of modern industrial society.
-Building on this foundation, he also called for the preservation of individual initiative within a regulated economic order and a political structure grounded in federalism, local autonomy, and indirect democratic mechanisms inspired by the Catholic principle of subsidiarity.
+His ideal society was a new system of land tenure modeled on medieval feudalism.
+This required the complete overthrow of the existing land ownership structure, especially that of the traditional Prussian aristocracy, whose land was to be expropriated and reassigned by the nation to individual farmers as non-transferable but inheritable fiefs (Erblehen).
+Strasser distinguished this from private property by defining it as Besitz (possession or usufruct) rather than Eigentum (absolute ownership), meaning the holder could use and profit from the land but could not sell, damage, or neglect it.
+Therefore, the individual farmer or industrial manager in this society was not an owner in the liberal sense, but a Lehensträger—a fief-holder of the nation, whose right to possession was conditional upon fulfilling their duty to the national community.
+This system was seen by him as essential to restoring rural autonomy and ensuring national food security as a core component of his goal of autarky, and as the only way to restore a moral counterpoint to the fragmentation of modern industrial society.
+He also called for the preservation of individual initiative within a regulated economic order and a political structure based on federalism, local autonomy, and indirect democratic mechanisms inspired by the Catholic principle of subsidiarity.